 I was, by all admissions, my father’s favorite child.
-His blatant favoritism incited hatred in my siblings and, worse, my mother.
+His blatant favoritism toward me led to some acutely non-loving feelings from my siblings and mother.
 To be fair, I can now see that their hostility was misdirected anger toward my father for neglecting them, for choosing to spend the bulk of his free time with me.
-They were denied attention that was so liberally bestowed upon me, and they despised me for it.
-I think they loathed my father as well, but were blinded by their want of affection from him and saw me as the sole reason for the absence of it.
+They had been denied attention that was so liberally bestowed upon me, and they had despised me for it.
+I think that they loathed my father for this as well, but were blinded by their want of affection from him and saw me as the sole reason for the absence of that affection.
 My father and I were a pair.
 Inseparable.
-Neither my mother nor my siblings were ever doted upon by him, not in the way that I was.
+Neither my mother nor my siblings were ever doted upon by him, not in the way in which I was.

 My father held a position within his company that required a good deal of travel.
 He was often gone for several weeks at a time, stretches of days in which I was vulnerable to matriarchal attacks of both a verbal and physical nature.
 It was a joyous day when he would return, unknowingly offering me protection from my tormentor.
 With him, I was safe.

 But one day he was gone, permanently, and there would be no more shelter, no more rescues.
 Although I still had one parent who remained above ground, to whom I was legally bound, when my father passed away I became an orphan or, more accurately, a step-sibling with a story that rivaled that of Cinderella.

 My mother, who had been left a widow at the age of 40, who had four children to care for, was as devastated as she was bitter and angry.
 Her rage was largely directed at me, the easy target, in that I was constantly seeking her company and – desperate to the point of pathetic – her approval.